MissStrong/ICS4U/Unit 1/Note 3 - Data Types.md

 ### Definitions

 A **class** is the definition of a data type.
-For example, the `Math` class provides all the methods that you can use on a string, such as the `random()` method.
+For example, the `Math` class provides all the methods that we can use on a string, such as the `random()` method.

 An **object** is an instance (i.e. a concrete occurrence) of a class.
-For example, if you have the string `"Hello World!"` somewhere in your file, it would be a `String` object.
+For example, if we have the string `"Hello World!"` somewhere in our file, it would be a `String` object.

 A **variable** is value that can change over time.

 A **constant** is a value that cannot change over time.
-Constants in Java should have the modifier `final`, which prevents you from reassigning its value in the same program.
+Constants in Java should have the modifier `final`, which prevents us from reassigning its value in the same program.

 The **scope** of a variable refers to where and when variable can be used.